Jump to:

 TIP: Do try to use a pumpkin ale.
 Both its carbonation and spiced sweetness immensely elevate this pumpkin loaf.
 Pretty much any pumpkin ale will do just fine, even if you reach out for a pumpkin stout.
 Baking with pumpkin ales is just pure fun.

-How to Make Pumpkin Loaf
+How to Make Pumpkin Bread from Scratch

 Begin with the pie pumpkin as it requires the most work attention.
 I like to say attention instead of work because I list cooking for oneself under the pleasure category.